nic-at/siptapi/README.md

+NOTE: If SIPTAPI fails after upgrading to Windows 11, please reinstall SIPTAPI: uninstall + install in telephony control panel (if that does not help, uninstall, remove the c:\windows\system32\siptapi* files using Windows Explorer, reboot, put the siptapi* files back to c:\windows\system32\siptapi* files using Windows Explorer, install)

 This multiline verision of SIPTAPI is essentially an improved version of the original Source-Forge SIPTAPI.
 It requires REFER support on the SIP side to work properly - but it is stable and tested with various SIP phones